 As their name aptly expresses, livebearers give birth to live young rather than laying eggs.
 They are easily bred, requiring very few special accommodations.
 Keeping several females for each male is advisable, as persistent courtship by the male can be stressful if there is only a single female.

 It is easy to determine the sex of most livebearers by noting the differences in the anal fin.
-The female has a fan-shaped anal fin, while the male has a rod-shaped anal fin (see photos above in the right-hand column).
+The female has a fan-shaped anal fin, while the male has a rod-shaped anal fin.
 The modified anal fin in the male is known as the gonopodium and is used to inseminate the female.
 Females are able to store sperm cells from the male and can produce several broods of young from a single insemination.
 The gestational period is about four weeks for most livebearing species.

 If the adults are hungry, and adequate hiding places are not available for the young, they will consume the fry.
 Providing plenty of plants, particularly dense floating plants, will ensure that at least some of the fry will survive to adulthood.
-Artemia, commercial fry foods or finely ground flake foods are all suitable for feeding the fry.
+Artemia shrimp, commercial fry foods, or finely ground flake foods are all suitable for feeding the fry.
+Most livebearing fish keepers will find that even when starting with just a few of them, they will multiply and the need for multiple aquariums soon arises!